TheLinuxITGuy/Turtle-Dragonflight/README.md

 2. Copy the "tDF" folder to your AddOns folder.
 3. Fire up Turtle WoW. :)

+## Known issues
+1. The HD textures for the empty bags icon only works when you reload the UI.
+2. I've only tested this on my monitor which is 2560x1440.

 ## Screenshots
 I will add these when I have time.